Attention shifts to NI after abortion vote

 Irish abortion referendum: attention shifts to NI

 The landslide result in the Republic of Ireland's abortion referendum has sparked calls for legislation in Northern Ireland to be brought in line with the rest of the United Kingdom.
-BBC News NI spoke to members of the public in the north.
+BBC News NI gauged opinion.

 -